Peritia-System/peritia-system.github.io/_peritia/Host/Selena/index.md

 ---
 layout: alter-system
 title: Selena
-subtitle: Selena Alter
+subtitle: For the Co-Host of this Show.
+She fronts most in School.
-role: Host
+role: Co-Host
 role-index: false
 alter-index: true
 author: Selena